troyanskiy/ngx-shadow-class/README.md

 2. Import `ShadowClassModule` into your `app.module` or other shared module
 3. Add `shadow-class="my-class"` to inject css into the shadow element

+# What does it do?

+1. It will receive list of classes which need's to be injected into the shadow DOM style
+1. It will take all style sheets of the document and search for the `<components_tag_name>.<style from received list>` and inject the body into the styles of the shadow DOM as `host:(.<style from received list>) ....`

+# How to create style?

+Important to create style by specifying component tag and class name.

+Use `/deep/` if the style is in the `host:` ex below

+Ex: `ion-toggle.my-class-name ...`

 # Example

 The example is provided based on the Ionic 4.0.x project